artefactual-sdps/enduro/docs/src/user-manual/components.md

 The application code is where the business logic guiding Enduro's workflows is written.
-It is the glue that helps each component in the Enduro Ingest stack act in concert to help operators achieve their preservation goals.
+It is the glue that helps each component in the Enduro Ingest stack act in concert, to assist operators achieve their preservation goals.

 Enduro  uses the Go programming language ([GoLang](https://go.dev/)) for its application code.